.NET Migration: From .NET Framework 4.8 to .NET 10 - Complete Guide 2025

 2.Third-Party Library Dependencies

 This is where migration plans fall apart.
-You discover that critical third-party libraries don't support modern .NET.
+You discover that third-party libraries you depend on don't support modern .NET.

 Real example from a client migration: